rory81/growing_funds/README.md

 If a user is deciding rather of not to pledge it is important to tell them what's in it for them.
 In each project the project owner has to name 3 possible rewards.
 The more enticing the rewards the higher the change people will pledge.
 For now it is necessary to fill in all three project so people can pledge to reward no. 1, 2 or 3.
-The user can only pledge to a project when logged on.
+The user can only pledge to a project when logged on and can enter an amount of their own choosing to pledge, though Stripe needs it to be higher or equal to $0.50.
+For that reason the default value is 1 and when a user accidentally enters a value lower than 1 it will return an error.

 In the backlog there are a few more items to further develop this section:
 1) crowdfunding host only obligated to fill in 1 reward, but can also make more than 3 rewards if they want to.